§ Voltage standardsThe world map of plugs & volts

 Uses 60Hz throughout, but voltage varies: 127V in some regions (São Paulo, Rio) and 220V in others (Brasília).

-Uses 220V at 60Hz — an unusual combination that combines European voltage with American frequency.
+Uses 220V at 60Hz — an unusual combination that pairs European voltage with American frequency.

 • Phone chargers (Apple, Samsung, etc.)